JMencius/Artex/README.md

 # Artex - **Art**ic **ex**tension

 ## Introduction
-Artex is a software tool designed for re-calling variants at low-coverage or low-quality sites which are often not considered or filtered out in the original `ARTIC pipeline`.
-It utilizes the amplicon mode of `Clair3` for re-variant calling.
+Artex is a software tool designed for re-calling variants at low-coverage or low-quality sites typically missed or discarded by the `ARTIC pipeline`.
+In priciple, Artex utilizes the amplicon mode of `Clair3` for re-variant calling.
 Variants are recovered by intersecting the `FAIL.vcf` results from the `Artic pipeline` with the Clair3 output.

-Those variants can be of great importance, which can exist in the `S-gene`, such as the example provided in `tests/ERR5398250`.
+Extra variants found by Artex can be of great importance, which can exist in the `S-gene`, such as the example provided in `./tests/ERR5398250`.

 ## Installation
-Artex is compatible with most modern operating system that support a Python environment.
+Artex is compatible with most modern operating system with Python environment.
 However, only the _Linux_ operating system has been tested, and its use is recommended.
 To install:
 ```bash
 conda create -n artex python=3.9;
 conda install -c bioconda artex;